 - Manual Trailer Brake Apply Lever - 2.
-Trailer Gain Adjustment Buttons
+Trailer Gain Adjustment Buttons along with the Trailer Brake Display Page on the Driver Information Center (DIC) to adjust and display power output to the trailer brakes.

 The ITBC system has a control panel on the instrument panel to the left of the steering column.
 See Instrument Panel on page 1-2.
 The control panel allows adjustment to the amount of output, referred to as Trailer Gain, available to the trailer brakes and allows manual application of the trailer brakes.
+The Trailer Brake Control Panel is used